-Citigroup: Challenged In 2016 But Ready For 2017
+Citigroup: Challenged In 2016, But Ready For 2017

 Considering these points, we think there is still upward potential for C at the current stock price.
 One danger we cannot ignore, however, is a short-term correction in the stock price in the coming months.
 Considering the volatility we have observed in banking stocks in the past years, we cannot ignore this threat.

-For this reason we would suggest initiating a long position in a call option contract on Citigroup.
-In this way you can minimize your required investment to benefit from a rise in Citigroup's stock price.
-Here we would suggest to buy a call option contract expiring on 19 January 2018 (this gives the stock price plenty of time to appreciate in value), with a strike price of 65$.
-This call option contract gives the holder the right to buy 100 shares of Citigroup for 65$ at any time until 19/01/2018.
-The total cost of the call option contract will be 1,030$ (10.3$ per share C).
+For this reason, we would suggest initiating a long position in a call option contract on Citigroup.
+In this way, you can minimize your required investment to benefit from a rise in Citigroup's stock price.
+Here we would suggest to buy a call option contract expiring on 19 January 2018 (this gives the stock price plenty of time to appreciate in value), with a strike price of $65.
+This call option contract gives the holder the right to buy 100 shares of Citigroup for $65 at any time until 19/01/2018.
+The total cost of the call option contract will be $1,030 ($10.3 per share C).

 In the graph below, we compare the pay-off of both investments: